aai-institute/pyDVL/docs/value/delta-shapley.md

     strategy implementing these bounds to either follow those in the paper or those in the code, for reproducibility purposes.
 See [DeltaShapleyNCSGDSampleSize][pydvl.valuation.samplers.stratified.DeltaShapleyNCSGDSampleSize].

+## Powerset and permutation sampling

+The original paper uses a standard powerset sampling approach, where the sets
+$S^j$ are sampled uniformly at random from the powerset of $D_{-i}^{k}.$ We provide this sampling method via [StratifiedSampler][pydvl.valuation.samplers.stratified.StratifiedSampler], which can be configured with any of the classes inheriting [SampleSizeStrategy][pydvl.valuation.samplers.stratified.SampleSizeStrategy].
+These implement the $m_k,$ and the lower and upper bounds truncating $k.$

+Alternatively, we provide an **experimental and approximate** permutation-based approach which clips permutations and keeps track of the sizes of sets returned.
+This reduces computation by at least a factor of 2, since the evaluation strategy can reuse the previously computed utility for the marginal contribution.
+It is implemented in [StratifiedPermutationSampler][pydvl.valuation.samplers.stratified.StratifiedPermutationSampler].
+Note that it does not guarantee sampling the exact number of set sizes $m_k.$

 [^sgd]: A technical detail is the assumption that the order in which batches